 ," but when they started Yo!
 MTV Raps

 in 1988, "Rapper's Delight" got some spins.

-This song opened the floodgates for many more Rap records.
-Many of these releases were on the Sugarhill label, which was home to Grandmaster Flash and the Furious 5, Spoonie Gee, and a female group called Sequence.
-In December, 1979, Kurtis Blow became the first rapper to release a single on a major label when he put out "Christmas Rappin'
+This song opened the floodgates for many more rap records.
+Many of these releases were on the Sugarhill label, which was home to Grandmaster Flash and the Furious Five, Spoonie Gee, and a female group called Sequence.
+In December 1979, Kurtis Blow became the first rapper to release a single on a major label when he put out "Christmas Rappin'

 At first, this was not released on an album, only as a 12" single, because Sugarhill Records did not think an entire album of rap music would sell.
 It has since appeared on numerous compilation albums.

-The Sugarhill Gang made one more visit to the Hot 100 when "8th Wonder" charted at #82 in 1981.
+The Sugarhill Gang made two more visits to the Hot 100; first when "8th Wonder" charted at #82 in 1981, then with "Apache" at #53 in 1982.
 They faded into obscurity, but returned in the '90s to play nostalgia shows.
-In 1999, they released a children's Rap album called Jump On It.
+In 1999, they released a children's rap album called Jump On It.